Nutaboy/portfolio/content/post/trainee-diary/index.md

 In this part we are going to fill out your contact details, edit the localization and do some fine tuning.
 So first you open again Visual Code and navigate to _config/default_ and open the _config.yaml_ file.
 {{% callout note %}}
-_.yaml_ means **Yet Another Markup Language** mostly this files are used for configuration were data needs to be stored or transmitted.
+_.yaml_ means **Yet Another markdown Language** mostly this files are used for configuration were data needs to be stored or transmitted.
 It is also used to store a data structure or object stata which can later be processed.
 In yaml files the indentation is essential so keep an eye on that.
 {{% /callout %}}
 When you open the file you will see a lot of option in the form of a key value pair.
 What do i mean with key value pair you might ask yourself.